-As for food, there aren’t many natural sources of vitamin D. Fatty fish (salmon, trout, mackerel), beef liver and egg yolks contain vitamin D, but aren’t eaten in the quantities necessary to make it an adequate source.
-Some foods are fortified with vitamin D, including milk, margarine, plant-based beverages, orange juice, and some yogurts and cheese (often made with vitamin D fortified milk).
+As for food, there aren’t many natural sources of vitamin D. Fatty fish (salmon, trout, mackerel), sun-exposed mushrooms, beef liver and egg yolks contain vitamin D, but aren’t eaten in quantities necessary to make them an adequate source.
+Some foods are fortified with vitamin D including milk, margarine, plant-based beverages, orange juice, and some yogurts and cheese (often made with vitamin D fortified milk).

 While it can be difficult to get enough vitamin D naturally, there is a wide range of supplements available in tablets, capsules and liquid formulas.
 These simple additions to your everyday routine can help ensure you’re getting enough of this essential nutrient.